Anhelina is a true animal lover who likes to travel off-radar and won't ever miss a chance to snap an atmospheric photo.

 #2 Dive into Earth’s purest water at Silfra Fissure

 Being underwater is great for your physical and mental wellbeing

 An old scuba saying goes, “we dive not to escape life, but for life not to escape us.”

-Plunge your face into the cleanest water in the world at Silfra fissure in Iceland.
+One of the best arctic activities to do is dive into the cleanest water in the world at the Silfra Fissure in Iceland.
 Explore a fissure where tectonic plates drift apart and enjoy the incredible health benefits of snorkeling and diving into the bargain.